Dania transcription: Vowel chart

 ^{1} ü and u̇ are the Swedish and Norwegian orthographic u, respectively.

 ^{2} Mid ė, ø̇, 0 are for weak allophones of what are written e, ø, o.

 ^{3} This is an italic (an italic ae ligature).
 It may look the same as italic (an italic oe ligature) in some fonts.

 ^{4} This is an italic (intended as an italic or oblique form of "double-decker" lowercase A).
 It may look the same as italic (an italic form of "single-decker" lowercase A) in some fonts.

-1925 Copenhagen conference
+1925 Copenhagen Conference

 A conference held in Copenhagen in 1925 under the auspices of the Union Académique Internationale (UAI) produced recommendations for an international phonetic alphabet that was a compromise between Dania transcription, the International Phonetic Alphabet (then still in flux), and other systems then in use.
 Members of the convention objected, for example, to the use of unrelated letters for palatal consonants in the IPA, opting instead for a characteristic curl to derive them, and they excluded the IPA letter c altogether.
 The system is as follows:

-Phonetic transcription is demarcated by square brackets, /[...]/, and transliteration or original orthography by parentheses overstruck with small circles, /.../ (as in Palaeotype).
+Phonetic transcription is demarcated by square brackets, /[...]/, and transliteration or original orthography by parentheses overstruck with small circles, ... (as in Palaeotype and the English Phonotypic Alphabet).